aiijazfatima/dev-heatwave-aws-lakehouse/launch-starter-dbs/launch-starter-dbs.md

 In this lab, you will be guided through the following tasks:

-- Signin to Heatwave on AWS Service console page.
+- Sign in to Heatwave on AWS Service console page.
-- Launch a starter DB system.
+- Launch a starter DB System.
-- Specify an IAM role in the starter DB system.
+- Specify an IAM role in the starter DB System.

 ### Prerequisites